Maksym5248/realty-mobile/README.md

             MOBX
 - +- types for mobx and definition, add support for parent
 - + update library
-- normalize before apply data
+- +* normalize with normalazer and normaliza types of object before set it
-- entities for mobx, create collection function
+- +* create collection function, create list
-- +- improve flow model in mobx
+- + improve flow model in mobx
 - useStore with onReaction ??? works as useRedux
-- fix setting fields and types for them
+- +fix setting fields and types for them
+- lazy loading
             LOCALIZATON
 - + refactoring localization, splite useLocalization on useTranslate and useCurrency